johnchronis/uw-search/src/README.md

 + bin.h, bin_eyt.h: different implementations of Binary Search
 + interpolate.h: implements all the variations of the IS, SIP, TIP.
 At the end of the file you can find the definitions of the different search methods.
 + benchmark.h: the orchestrator of the benchmarking framework.
+Also contains a more detailed list of all the implemented search algorithms.